All Episodes

 You just say you'll come back.

-Which is which is messed up.
+Which is messed up.

-The judge, Teresa Stokes, black woman, said, well, this is about racial justice.
+Because Judge Teresa Stokes, black woman, said, well, this is about racial justice.

 We need to be softer on crime.